ioos/ioos-python-package-skeleton/_sources/how2package4ioos.md.txt

 IOOS packages are developed by multiple partners and enforcing a cookie-cutter would cause more harm than good.
-That is why we prefer a set of guidelines instead.
+That is why we prefer a set of guidelines where only the parts that are of interested to the user can be copied instead.

 This document describes these guidelines and how to implement them in an existing project or a new one.

 If you know enough about Python packaging just visit [https://github.com/ioos/ioos-python-package-skeleton](https://github.com/ioos/ioos-python-package-skeleton) and copy the bits that are relevant to your project.

 ## Project structure